jens-koster/the-free-data-stack/DuckDB/DuckDB.md

 ## Databases

-We put database files in DuckDB/data
+We put database files in /tmp/data
-We're using the "warehouse" databse for most labs and the filename is expected to be in the env-variable DATASTACK_DUCKDB.
+We're using the "warehouse" database for most labs and the filename is expected to be in the env-variable DATASTACK_DUCKDB.